-If you're used to getting your workout in at the gym, it can be hard to adjust to home workouts.
-The great thing about the gym is the equipment and the fact that once you're in there, there is no going back!
+If you're used to getting a sweaty workout sesh at the gym, it can be hard to adjust to home workouts.
+The gym has two huge advantages: a buttload of equipment and once you're in, there is no going back!
 Home workouts require discipline and knowledge on how to train effectively at home.
 So although it's harder to get the same motivation you feel stepping into the gym, it's not impossible to get disciplined and workout successfully at home!

 Strength Training at Gym vs Home

-At home you might not have any equipment.
-Or maybe you have a few resistance bands and an old pair of dumbbells that are lighter than you're used to.
-But that's okay, work with what you have!
-Even if you're not training at the same intensity as usual, it's important to stay active, especially while being stuck at home all day.
+At home, you might not have any equipment, or maybe you have a few resistance bands and an old pair of dumbbells that are lighter than you're used to.
+That's okay, work with what you have!
+Even if you're not training at the same intensity as usual, it's important to stay active, especially if you're currently stuck at home all day.
 Staying active will help remind your muscles and nervous system of what physical activity feels like and it will help you maintain and build your strength.

 Plus, you don't need to train at the gym to reap the benefits of strength training.
 Just as a reminder, strength training...

 - Helps build lean body mass